-- a.
+- 1. - a.
 Have a high school diploma from an accredited high school or home school; OR - b.
 Have a General Educational Development® diploma (GED); OR - c.
 High school, home school, or GED students who meet the requirements for Concurrent or Dual Enrollment - 2.
-In addition, all students must have - a. a composite score of 15 or higher on the ACT; or - b. reading scores of 220 or higher on the Next-Generation Accuplacer.
+In addition, all students must have - a. a composite score of 15 or higher on the ACT; or - b.
+An average score of 220 or higher on the Accuplacer to be admitted in Reading, Writing, Quantitative Reasoning Algebra and Statistics.